offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

   ● ●      ( G )    ( T T )
 ```

-The example below read maps the the read_SEQs from a Mycoplasma agalactiae genome to a reference genome for Mycoplasma bovis.
+The example below read maps the read_SEQs from a Mycoplasma agalactiae genome to a reference genome for Mycoplasma bovis.

 ```{ch9}
 PracticalSNPAnalysis